mitre/emasser/docs/features.md

 [top](#api-endpoints-provided)

 ----
-There are four get endpoints for system poams:
+There are two get endpoints for system poams:
-- system - Retrieves all poams for specified system ID
+- forSystem - Retrieves all poams for specified system ID
     ````
-    $ bundle exec exe/emasser get poams system --systemId=SYSTEMID
+    $ bundle exec exe/emasser get poams forSystem --systemId=SYSTEMID
     ````
   - required parameter is:
     |parameter    | type or values                    |